a-karma/Bogor_Workshop/DAY_4/Session1.md

 ```sh
 psmc_plot.pl -u 1.5e-09 -g 6 -s 100 -Y 25 -x 1000 -X 2000000 -m 5 -n 30 -p -M "WC, NW, SE, TO" babirusa_chr10_coarse babirusa_chr10_coarsePattern.psmc 2> psmc_plot_stderr.txt
 ```
 Note that "WC", "NW", "SE", and "TO" stands for the different population assignment of the babirusa samples used here.
-Read more on the metadata txt file.
+Read more on the `babirusa_workshop_metadata.txt` file.

 > Exercise 5
 >
-> Modify the -p option to have finer resolution of psmc on all four babirusa samples.
-Use “4+25*2+4+6” and name the resulting file with "_finePattern.psmc" suffix and run the same plotting script on the concatenated result as the previous tutorial.
+> Modify the `-p` option of the `psmc` to have finer resolution on all four babirusa samples.
+Use `“4+25*2+4+6”` and name the resulting file with "`_finePattern.psmc`" suffix and run the same plotting script on the concatenated result as the previous tutorial.
 Note that this will take about 5-10 minutes to run.

 By this stage, you should have two pdf files, each coming from different -p option.
 To see how they look like, we need to download the output into our local machine using sftp:
 ```sh